clemenssielaff/notf/pynotf/pynotf/scene.md

 - [X] Can emit a Value, either from within or from the outside of their owner Widget.

 ## Property
+- [X] Have an associated Widget
+- [X] Store a single Value, whose Schema is constant
+- [X] Property Values cannot be None
+- [X] Have an optional, constant Operations that is applied to each new value
+- [X] Property.Operations have a private data Value
+- [X] Property.Operations have access to a Widget.View of the Widget owning the Property
+- [X] Never accept or block Signals
+- [X] Have an optional, mutable Property.Callback that is invoked after each Value change
+- [X] PropertyCallbacks have access to a Widget.Self handle of the Widget owning the Property
+- [X] PropertyCallbacks must guard against infinite cycles

 # The Widget

+A Widget's parent is constant and is guaranteed to be valid at all times.
+That means, you can not re-parent a Widget in the Scene as this would change its path.
+You can however change its position among its siblings, see "The Z-Value", which does not influence its path at all.

 > **When Widgets were Nodes**
 > Originally, the Scene was designed to contain abstract "Nodes", instead of Widgets.
 A Node could be anything that lives within the Scene hierarchy and that would live and die with its parent Node.
 I assumed that Services, Resources, Layouts and Controller objects would all share the same hierarchy.